koalaman/shellcheck/shellcheck.1.md

     # Turn on warnings for unquoted variables with safe values
     enable=quote-safe-variables

+    # Turn on warnings for unassigned uppercase variables
+    enable=check-unassigned-uppercase

     # Allow using `which` since it gives full paths and is common enough
     disable=SC2230